rusjaell/simple-tcp-server-new/README.md

-# simple-tcp-server
+# tcp-server

-A Simple TCP Server-Client that utilizes structured serialized data for communication between server and client
+A TCP Server-Client that utilizes structured serialized data for communication between server and client in .net 9

 Communication Protocol is structured as following: